RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2016-07-14-PSDeploy-Inception.md

 ## The Ingredients

-Let's look at the ingredients for a recipe that gives us continuous deployment for a PowerShell module:
+Let's look at the ingredients for a recipe that gives us continuous deployment for a PowerShell module.
+We'll use PSDeploy as an example:

 * A module built roughly following [this guide](http://ramblingcookiemonster.github.io/Building-A-PowerShell-Module/)
 * A GitHub account